Local Arts Roundup: What's happening online

 Ingleside Vineyards: Virtual tastings with winemaker Mark Misch, Wednesdays at 6:30 p.m. on Facebook Live. inglesidevineyards.com.

-May 1-8: Virtual Georgetown French Market, featuring online promotions from more than 15 boutiques, cafes and galleries; story time and music for children; and French baking demonstration.
-Ten percent of sales will benefit COVID-19 relief on behalf of Martha’s Table and Christ Child Opportunity Shop. georgetowndc.com/frenchmarket.
+Virtual Georgetown French Market, featuring online promotions, cafes and galleries; story time and music for children; and French baking demonstration.
+Ten percent of sales will benefit COVID-19 relief on behalf of Martha’s Table and Christ Child Opportunity Shop.
+Through May 8. georgetowndc.com/frenchmarket.

 Post a comment as